 No gap in your coverage

-Your insurance eligibility as a retiree begins on your retirement effective date.
-Since your coverage as an active employee continues through the end of the month in which you terminate employment, there should be no gap in coverage as you go from active to retired status as long as you apply timely.
+Your eligibility to enroll in retiree insurance begins on your retirement effective date.
+Since your coverage as an active employee continues through the end of the month in which you terminate employment, there should be no gap in coverage as you go from active to retired status if you apply for retirement on time.
 Refer to the Timely application and proofs section below for more information.
-However, if you file your application after the month in which you terminate employment, or if you waive coverage when you're first eligible, there could be a six-month wait to begin your coverage.
-(See Enrolling or changing your enrollment after retirement, below.)

-The insurance carrier answers any questions about insurance claims or if you want to know if a particular service is covered.
+If you have questions about insurance claims or if you want to know if a particular service is covered, contact your insurance carrier directly.
 If you have enrollment questions or problems, contact the Michigan Office of Retirement Services (ORS).
-Your insurance cards will arrive a few weeks after your retirement effective date.
-If you need health services after you retire but before your cards arrive, contact the insurance carrier directly to get your policy number or to verify coverage.
+If you need health services before your cards arrive, contact your insurance carrier directly to get your policy number or to verify coverage.

 Insurance premiums